-Whether it be your child's graduation or wedding, when your estate agency innovates and improves their business by migrating to a better CRM, it is a
+Whether it be your child's graduation or wedding, or when your estate agency innovates and improves their business by migrating to a better CRM, it is

 However, in all the excitement to get moved over, there are some simple things that can get overlooked.
 These things can cause great problems down the road and cause you to doubt your choice, or worse, give up and stay with your old system (which you KNOW doesn’t work for you anymore).

 When we started at Dezrez in 1999, We helped over 6000 new customers get started on their new estate agent CRM.
 Through working with all those different estate agents, we have found some common mistakes that are easy to proactively avoid.

 If you are considering moving your business to a new CRM estate agent software platform, here are five things you really need to be aware of before you pull the trigger and start migrating.

 1. Underestimating the work involved

 Think back to the last time you moved house; it was a sizable effort, no?

 From the initial decision to move to find a new place to live, to packing, to actually moving and finally unpacking, it is a VERY complex and involved process.

 Migrating to a new CRM has the same level of complexity and should be treated as such.
 You are digitally moving, which means you need to plan thoroughly and execute as expected.